RadialDevGroup/ombudsman/management/ONBOARDING.md

   - create account using format `{first_name}@radialdevgroup.com` (if available) and `{first_name}.{last_name}@radialdevgroup.com` as an alias
   - add to [team@ group](https://groups.google.com/a/radialdevgroup.com/forum/#!managemembers/team/members/active) and initial resourcing if applicable

-### Sprint.ly
-  - Add to Radial Project
-  - Add to Initial resourcing

 ### Github
   - Add User to Radial Organization on Github (Employees)
   - Require user to set up two-factor authentication